awsdocs/amazon-vpc-user-guide/doc_source/endpoint-service.md

 1. A service consumer that has been granted permissions creates an interface endpoint to your service, optionally in each Availability Zone in which you've configured your service\.

 1. To activate the connection, accept the interface endpoint connection request\.
-By default, connection requests are automatically accepted\.
-However, you can configure the acceptance settings for your endpoint service so that you manually accept any connection requests\.
+By default, connection requests must be manually accepted\.
+However, you can configure the acceptance settings for your endpoint service so that any connection requests are automatically accepted\.

 The combination of permissions and acceptance settings can help you control which service consumers \(AWS principals\) can access to your service\.
-For example, you can grant permissions to selected principals that you trust and automatically accept connection requests, or you can grant permissions to a wider group of principals and manually accept connection requests that you trust\.
+For example, you can grant permissions to selected principals that you trust and automatically accept all connection requests, or you can grant permissions to a wider group of principals and manually accept specific connection requests that you trust\.

 In the following diagram, the account owner of VPC B is a service provider, and has a service running on instances in subnet B\.
 The owner of VPC B has a service endpoint \(vpce\-svc\-1234\) with an associated Network Load Balancer that points to the instances in subnet B as targets\.
 Instances in subnet A of VPC A use an interface endpoint to access the services in subnet B\.